Stop babysitting deals

 What you get:

-- A handoff plan with a matrix so the process survives without us
+- A handoff plan so the system runs without us

 Revenue Governance

-Ongoing operating pressure to enforce the rules, keep deals moving, and stop the system from drifting back into chaos.
+Ongoing enforcement to keep the rules in use, keep deals moving, and stop the pipeline from drifting.

 Price

-- Stage compliance, deal ownership, and stale pipeline risk
+- Stage compliance, deal ownership, and stale deal risk

-- Whether weekly pipeline reviews are still pushing action
+- Whether weekly reviews still drive movement and decisions

-- Breakpoints: volume, rep changes, or offer shifts that strain the system
+- Where volume, staffing, or offer changes strain the system

 What you get:

-- A weekly review that enforces your deal rules in front of the team
+- A weekly review that enforces the rules in active deals

 Revenue is